openlists/ElectrophysiologyData/README.md

 ### Individual iEEG Datasets - Clinical Recordings

 The following are openly available datasets that contain seizures and/or are annotated for epilepsy:
-- A multicenter collection of iEEG data, including seizures (n=30):
+- A multi-center collection of iEEG data, including seizures (n=30):
 [Data](https://openneuro.org/datasets/ds003029/versions/1.0.3) -
 [Paper](https://doi.org/10.1038/s41593-021-00901-w)
 - A dataset of iEEG recordings from epilepsy patients, organized in BIDS (n=12):